Run to You (Whitney Houston song): Critical reception

 AllMusic editor Stephen Thomas Erlewine praised the song as a "first-rate urban pop song that skillfully captures Houston at her best."
-Larry Flick from Billboard described it as a "sparkling ballad" with "a plush, shiny arrangement".
+Larry Flick from Billboard magazine described it as a "sparkling ballad" with "a plush, shiny arrangement".
 He also viewed it as a "dramatic fare" and "a truly effective and memorable performance."
 Troy J. Augusto from Cashbox commented, "Loyal, forever-suffering true love is again the theme as Houston uses her flair for the dynamic with impressive (again, par for her course) results.
 Wonderful arrangement and production from David Foster point to another smash."
 Alan Jones from Music Week deemed it as "a sweeping, melodic, if predictable, ballad", that "is sure to be lapped up."
 Randy Ross from The Network Forty noted it as "vintage Whitney".
 Stephen Holden from The New York Times described it as a "booming generic ballad to which Houston applies her typical stentorian delivery."
 Larry A. from USA Today praised the singing, calling it a "thrilling ballad, powered by an operatic coloratura alto."